 While surgery is a possible solution, surgery is an invasive process that comes with significant risks, including the possibility of failure.
 We offer Spinal Decompression treatment as a drug-free, surgery-free alternative.

-When treating patients with low back or neck pain, we recommend starting with the least invasive alternative first.
+When treating back pain or neck pain, we recommend starting with the least invasive alternative first.
 A high percentage of our patients find that Spinal Decompression offers them the permanent solution they were looking for.

 This treatment utilizes a special table on which our patient relaxes.
 The table alternately stretches and releases one section of the spine at a time, focusing on either the lumbar or cervical sections.